-For my part, I don't know much about Barth, but over the last two years I've been asked to speak in various forums on the ACU campus about the theology on display in the movie No Country for Old Men.
-Although my reflections aren't of the theological caliber of the posts linked to above, I thought I'd share my take on the movie.
+Over the last few years I've been asked to speak in various forums on the ACU campus about the theology on display in the movie No Country for Old Men.
+I'd like to share here some of my take on the movie.

 To recap a bit about the film.
 The movie follows a sheriff--Ed Tom Bell--who is tracking a vicious killer, Anton Chigurh.
 For his part, Chigurh is tracking Llewelyn Moss, an Everyman who accidentally stumbled upon drug money that Chigurh is trying to find.
 Sheriff Bell spends the movie tracking both Chigurh and Llewelyn, hoping to capture Chigurh and save Llewelyn in the process.
 And as he tracks the two men we watch Sheriff Bell emotionally struggle with the senseless death and violence Chigurh leaves in his path.